Lockheed EC-121 Warning Star: Big Eye

 The missions from Tan Son Nhut AB began 21 April 1965, using callsigns Ethan Alpha and Ethan Bravo, which became standard.
-After refueling at Danang Air Base, Ethan Alpha made a wave-top approach to its orbit station, where it remained for 5 hours.
+After refueling at Danang Air Base, Ethan Alpha made a wave-top approach to its orbit station, where it remained for five hours.
 Because of the threat of MiG interception, EC-121s were protected by a Lockheed F-104 Starfighter MiGCAP.
 If, for any reason, the MiGCAP could not rendezvous, the EC-121s cancelled their mission.
-Airco systems aboard the EC-121 were virtually useless in this profile, and the heat produced by the electronics, combined with the threat of being shot down, made Alpha orbit missions in particular very stressful.
+Air-conditioning systems aboard the EC-121 were virtually useless in this profile, and the heat produced by the electronics, combined with the threat of being shot down, made Alpha orbit missions in particular very stressful.
 On 10 July 1965, in its first airborne-controlled interception, an EC-121 provided warning to a pair of USAF F-4C fighters, resulting in the shooting down of two MiG-17s.

 The Big Eye Task Force remained at Tan Son Nhut until February 1967, when the threat of Viet Cong ground attacks prompted a move to Thailand.

 College Eye

 In March 1967, Big Eye was renamed College Eye Task Force (CETF) and relocated at Ubon Royal Thai Air Force Base.
-Because of the complexity of the aircraft and its systems along with the large support group it required, CETF was not welcome at the relatively small Thai bases.
+Because of the complexity of the aircraft and its systems along with the large support group it required, CETF could not be supported at the relatively small Thai bases.
 It moved to Udon RTAFB in July and to its final station at Korat RTAFB in October 1967.
 Seven of 26 EC-121s deployed from Otis AFB and arrived at Korat, on the 19th.